STAT545-UBC-hw-2019-20/stat545-hw-mksm1228/hw01/hw01_gapminder.md

 ```

 ### **Ending Remarks**
-This concludes my exploration of the gapminder data set.
+This concludes my exploratory data analysis of the Gapminder data set.